Edit this wiki page Follow

 Link confronts Zelda's attacker.

-Link learns from Zelda that train tracks have started to disappear from the railroad, which, apart from being used for transportation, were responsible an ancient evil force sealed.
-They head out to investigate these disappearances, only to be ambushed by Chancellor Cole, a man who seeks to revive this ancient evil by stealing Zelda's body to use as a vessel for said force.
+Link learns from Zelda that train tracks have started to disappear from the railroad, which, as well as being used for transportation, were responsible for sealing an ancient evil force named Malladus.
+Together with Link's engineer teacher and former swordsman Alfonzo, the trio head out to investigate these disappearances, only to be ambushed by Cole, a demonic servant to Malladus posing as Zelda's chancellor, and a powerful warrior named Byrne (or Staven, depending on the localization) who seek to revive this ancient evil by stealing Zelda's body to use as a vessel for said force.

 This leaves Zelda's spirit wondering around aimlessly, unseen by all whom she passes.
-Well, except for Link, anyway.
-Upon discovering this, Zelda enlists the help of the young engineer to help her regain her body, stop the mad schemes of Chancellor Cole.
+All except for Link, anyway.
+Upon discovering this, Zelda enlists the help of the young engineer to help her regain her body and stop the resurrection of Malladus by restoring the Tower of Spirits.

 Gameplay